-If you care for someone, you may need to manage their affairs at some point.
-Power of Attorney is a way to protect people who are 16 years or older and unable to make certain decisions for themselves.
-This could be because of learning disabilities, mental health issues, or illnesses such as dementia.
+If you care for someone, you may need to manage their affairs.
+Lasting Power of Attorney (LPA) helps protect people aged 16 or older who can’t make certain decisions due to disabilities, mental health issues, or illnesses like dementia.

 You choose people you trust to make decisions on your behalf about money and financial matters, including: